tobid7/lpp-3ds-next/README.md

 Create a GH Action for compiling with devkitARM-r45 Fix some of the issues
 ##### in Future
-Update to newest devkitARM libctru citro2d citro3d
+Update to latest devkitARM libctru citro2d citro3d

 # Description